aaltsys/doc-server3/wares/02_setup-wares.rst

 =============================

-Prepare each workstation to run WARES using the directions in the :ref:`Workstation manual section <workstation:index>`.
-Batch program files may be added to workstation desktops to map printers and network drives, as explained in article :ref:`DOS and NET USE <workstation:netuse>`.
+Prepare each workstation to run WARES using the directions in the :ref:`workstation:index`.
+Batch program files may be added to workstation desktops to map printers and network drives, as explained in article :ref:`workstation:netuse`.